 The School of Engineering's Sustainable Urban Environments program gives students a core competency in urban environmental history, policy, and technology.
 Students use experiences in New York City to learn firsthand about the environment and history of the modern city, and the possibilities for redesigning it to meet the challenges of the 21st century.

-The credits to Complete a BS in Sustainable Urban Environments fall into 3 sets of required courses:
+The credits to complete a Sustainable Urban Environments degree fall into 3 sets of required courses:

 - General Education

 - Sustainable Urban Environments

 Humanities and Social Sciences General Education Requirements (24 Credits)

 Advanced College Writing, Credits: 4.00

 4 Humanities and Social Sciences courses, including at least one course of Level 3 and one Writing Intensive course